vantu-fit/UTCodeAssist/extensions/vscode/README.md

 <div align="center">

-**UTCoAssist is a powerful open-source AI code assistant designed to enhance your coding experience in VS Code, featuring advanced automation and integration capabilities.**
+**UTCoAssist is a powerful AI code assistant designed to enhance your coding experience in VS Code, featuring advanced automation and integration capabilities.**

 </div>